thejwuscript/odinbook/README.md

 # Challenges
 ### Storing Friendships in the Database

-I decided to create a separate table to store friendships after a confirmed friend request.
-A friendship between user A and user B would be stored as a record in the table, but I was not sure if I should create another record to represent the friendship in the other direction.
+I decided to create a separate table to store friendships for when friend requests were confirmed.
+I was met with the choice of storing one or two records per friendship.
+I considered the two options by weighing the pros and cons of each.

 <img src="https://user-images.githubusercontent.com/88938117/199243437-7f32a32e-d2b2-4042-af61-5a9c63c638a3.png" alt="friendship tables" width="80%">